bergstr/Lab3/README.md

 The game is a stacked tic-tac-toe with up to 2 levels.
 A player has to win three "small" boards each containing a tic-tac-toe to win the "large" board that contains the small boards.

+Additionally two design patterns from a whitelist had to be implemented, we chose:
+* Composite
+* State

 ![Tic tac toe](tic-tac-toe.png?raw=true "Tic tac toe")

 A single command line argument provides the coordinates for each player move, where Player X starts and the following coordinates alternate between Player X and Player O.